lukeclewlow/battleships2/README.md

 #BattleShips

+Game engine cloned from Stephen.
+The aim is to use this engine to build a web app out of it by the end of the week.

 The game is ready to play when theres are two players initialized with a board each and each board has 5 ships placed.

 By default it is player1's go first and after each shot it will switch the turns until there is a winner.